CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/data/invalid-connection-string-exception.md

 ---
 title: "InvalidConnectionStringException"
 linkTitle: "InvalidConnectionStringException"
-description: "Exception thrown when an invalid connection string is used."
+description: "The exception thrown when an invalid connection string is used."
 ---

 # {{% param title %}}